zeek/zeek/scripts/base/init-bare.zeek.rst

    :Attributes: :zeek:attr:`&redef`

-   A file that Bro is analyzing.
-This is Bro's type for describing the basic internal metadata collected about a "file", which is essentially just a byte stream that is e.g. pulled from a network connection or possibly some other input source.
+   A file that Zeek is analyzing.
+This is Zeek's type for describing the basic internal metadata collected about a "file", which is essentially just a byte stream that is e.g. pulled from a network connection or possibly some other input source.